pearlfish/pearlfish-java/README.md

     Pearlfish provides some convenience classes and factory functions in the `Results` class that combine inputs and outputs with an explanatory name and group related scenarios, but you don't have to use them.
-You can store use any class that can be introspected by [JMustache](https://github.com/samskivert/jmustache).
+You can use any class that can be introspected by [JMustache](https://github.com/samskivert/jmustache).

     For this example we'll use the convenience functions in the Results class and therefore need only